tzero86/tzero86-bits/content/posts/alfred_writeup.md

 C:\Windows\System32\config>

 ```
 And that's all there is to this room.
 I hope you find this useful, I tried to detail pretty much every step I took to solve the room.
-I'm sure there is some other ways to go about solving this room, I tried to operate within my noob-level expertise and I think the end result could prove appealing to other noob-level ethical hackers out there.
+I'm sure there are other ways to go about solving this room, I tried to operate within my noob-level expertise and I think the end result could prove useful to other noob-level ethical hackers out there.

 As usual, happy hacking.